FIRE Calculator Guide: How to Calculate Financial Independence and Retire Early

-When Monday morning's alarm went off,
+and when Monday's alarm went off,

-FIRE stands for Financial Independence, Retire Early
+What Is FIRE — Financial Independence, Retire Early?

-The core idea is beautifully simple --- "Through a high savings rate and long-term investing, accumulate enough assets so that passive income fully covers living expenses, achieving financial freedom"
+FIRE stands for Financial Independence, Retire Early.
+Through a high savings rate and long-term investing, you accumulate enough assets so that passive income fully covers living expenses — achieving financial freedom at any age, not just 65.

 The 3 Golden Steps of FIRE